amichaelsen/fie-fencing-dataset/Docs/LabNotebook.md

 * For now:
     * If no pools data, skip tournament by passing NoneType for TournamentData
     * If 0 in fencer ID list (probably means list - [0]) then skip tournament by passing NoneType for TournamentData

+* Also seems like there may be some inconsistencies with points data?
+Specifically, https://fie.org/athletes/36225 has a ranking of 1 for 2014/2015 but with 0 points.
+Hard to verify because the athlete search page only searches by senior and junior...
+May only be an issue for cadet, make not in final doc that cadet points data seems unreliable

 ### 05/10/2021